 The equipment alone could cost you up to $50,000, and a reliable vehicle will likely cost five figures as well.
 But you can keep costs low by borrowing, hiring, or leasing equipment.
 Also, consider waiting to buy equipment until you need it.
 Cash flow may be a significant challenge when starting your business, so it pays to invest slowly and as needed.

 You’ll also need to factor in the cost of creating your business entity.
 This could cost you around $750.
 There’s also the cost of licenses and permits, which also vary depending on your location.
 Each license and permit may cost between $70 and $250.
 The number of permits and licenses you need also varies by state and locale.

-Finally, you’ll need to insure your business.
+You’ll also need to insure your business.
 You may need general liability insurance, property and casualty insurance, and worker’s compensation insurance.
 Landscaping business insurance will cost you around $2,400.
-In addition, you may need to factor in other potential costs include marketing, employee salaries and bills, phone, equipment storage, and business website.
+In addition, you may need to factor in other potential costs like marketing, employee salaries and bills, phone, equipment storage, and business website.

 7 Steps To Start a Landscaping Business

 Here’s how to go about starting a landscaping business, step-by-step:

 Step 1 – Decide on the Services You’ll Offer

 Many people use landscaping as a blanket term that includes lawn care.
 But, lawn care also referred to as lawn maintenance, is a standalone business.

 A lawn care business exclusively deals with the health of the lawn or garden.
 Typical lawn care services may include:

 A landscaping business is more encompassing and covers many aspects of the outdoor space.
 Typical landscaping services include: